-However, a non-binding letter of intent does impose on the parties the obligation to negotiate in good faith transaction documents which contain the material terms set forth in the letter of intent.
-If a party breaches its obligation created by the letter of intent, the other party will have a claim to recover transaction expenses incurred but will not have a right to the “benefit of the bargain” as though there were a binding obligation to purchase or sell the business.
+However, a non-binding letter of intent does impose upon the parties the obligation to negotiate in good faith, transaction documents that contain the material terms set forth in the letter of intent.
+If one party breaches its obligation created by the letter of intent, the other party will have a claim to recover transaction expenses incurred, but will not have a right to the “benefit of the bargain.”
+This would occur only if there were a binding obligation to purchase or sell the business.

-It is for this reason that a seller will want to delay the execution of a letter of intent as long as possible, and, if the company is in high enough demand, possibly avoid the execution of a letter of intent altogether.
-A buyer, however, often, requires exclusivity before a buyer will spend the funds necessary to complete due diligence and, will not proceed with a transaction if a letter of intent is not signed.
+It is for this reason that a seller will want to delay the execution of a letter of intent as long as possible, and, if the company is in high enough demand, attempt to avoid the execution of a letter of intent altogether.
+A buyer, however, often, requires exclusivity before he will spend the funds necessary to complete due diligence.
+The seller will not proceed with a transaction if a letter of intent is not signed.

-The differing objectives of the buyer and seller not only impact the timing of the execution of the letter of intent but also its content.
+The differing objectives of the buyer and seller not only impact the timing of the execution of the letter of intent, but also its content.
 From the buyer’s perspective, the exclusivity provision is the primary motivation in moving forward with a letter of intent.
-Therefore, the buyer would like to include as few material terms as possible, because once a letter of intent with an exclusivity provision is signed, the deal is only going to improve for the buyer.
+Therefore, the buyer wants to include as few material terms as possible, because once a letter of intent with an exclusivity provision is signed, the deal will only improve for the buyer.

 A seller does not benefit strategically from waiting until after the letter of intent is signed before raising critical deal terms.
 A good example is indemnification.
 A buyer will want to avoid the topic to the extent possible.
 At the same time, a seller will want to clearly delineate any caps on indemnification and other limitations on indemnity such as, possibly, baskets and de-minimus claim requirements.

-Careful consideration the strategic underpinnings of a letter of intent with experienced corporate counsel will assist the buyer and seller in determining the optimal content and time to execute a letter of intent in a particular transaction.
+Careful consideration the strategic underpinnings of a letter of intent with experienced corporate counsel will assist the buyer and seller in determining the optimal content and time to execute it in any particular transaction.